aninditkarmakar/SetTheory-infra/README.md

-# SetTheory-containers-dev
+# SetTheory-infra
-Docker containers for the supporting infrastructure for local full-stack development of the SetTheory WebApp and API
+Docker containers for the supporting infrastructure for local full-stack development of the SetTheory WebApp and API.
+Also contains db migration scripts.

 ## Postgres Database
 To spin up the local instance of the PostgreSQL database along with pgAdmin for a web-based management portal, run